What is a Dealing NOT involving Intentional release (DNIR) of a GMO into the environment?

 The Department of Health and Ageing has made every effort to ensure that the Microsoft Excel version of List of applications and licences for Dealings NOT involving Intentional Release (DNIR) of GMOs into the environment meets accessibility requirements.
 If you are experiencing difficulty accessing the information contained within this document, please email the OGTR to arrange for an alternative format to be provided to you.

-Excel version of List of applications and licences for Dealings NOT involving Intentional Release (DNIR) of GMOs into the environment)
+List of applications and licences for Dealings NOT involving Intentional Release (DNIR) of GMOs into the environment)

 Related DNIR links include: